In addition to the Elasticsearch bootstrap checks, there are checks that are specific to X-Pack features.

 ES_PATH_CONF/role_mapping.yml.
 Alternatively, you can specify a

 different role mapping file for each type of realm and specify its location in

 Using role mapping files.

 To pass this bootstrap check, the role mapping files must exist and must be valid.
 The Distinguished Names (DNs) that are listed in the role mappings files must also be valid.

-In 6.0 and later releases, if you have a gold, platinum, or enterprise license and X-Pack security is enabled, you must configure SSL/TLS for internode-communication.
+In 6.0 and later releases, if you have a gold, platinum, or enterprise license and Elasticsearch security features are enabled, you must configure SSL/TLS for internode-communication.

 To pass this bootstrap check, you must set up SSL/TLS in your cluster.

 If you use Elasticsearch security features and the built-in token service is enabled, you must configure your cluster to use SSL/TLS for the HTTP interface.
 HTTPS is required in order to use the token service.

 settings, see Security settings and HTTP.

 To pass this bootstrap check, you must enable HTTPS or disable the built-in token service.